Urban Analysis and Planning Methods (BYG500)

 • Critically assess the choice of methods in light of the interests of different stakeholders.

-After the completed course students should have general knowledge in:
+After the completed course students should have general knowledge of:

 • Designing planning processes and choosing the appropriate methods according to the given planning situation.

-• Present urban analyses in a professional and competent way, both orally, graphically and in writing.
+• Present urban analyses professionally and competently, both orally, graphically and in writing.

 Required prerequisite knowledge